 A double-decker concrete stand was erected in front of the tree in 1955 and was duly christened Parr’s Stand.
 That stand has since been replaced as part of the continuing development of Trent Bridge and bears the name of a sponsoring company (Smith Cooper in 2020).

 George Parr is the only Nottinghamshire player of whom it could be justly claimed that he was in his day the Greatest Batsman in the World.
-He succeeded Fuller Pilch of Kent in that role and then the most famous of all cricketers, W.G.Grace arrived in the late 1860s to create one new record after another.
+He succeeded Fuller Pilch of Kent in that role and then the most famous of all cricketers, WG Grace, arrived in the late 1860s to create one new record after another.
 Parr and Pilch were soon forgotten in the wake of Grace’s astonishing feats.
-He was also a very fine fielder with a long throw, and once in a contest with a soldier at Lord's sent the ball about 109 yards.
+Parr was also a very fine fielder with a long throw and once, in a contest with a soldier at Lord's, sent the ball about 109 yards.

-Born in Radcliffe-on-Trent in May 1826, Parr had made his first-class debut as an eighteen year old and quickly established himself as Nottinghamshire’s premier batsman.
+Born in Radcliffe-on-Trent on 22 May 1826, Parr had made his First-Class debut as an eighteen year old, for the Players of Nottinghamshire v the Gentlemen abd made the highest score - 29 - of the first innings batting at number eight.
+He quickly established himself as Nottinghamshire’s premier batsman and rarely batted that low in the order again.
 William Clarke picked Parr to play in his benefit match at Southwell in 1846.
 For some mad reason Parr decided to row down the Trent from Radcliffe to Southwell and arrived very late.
 Clarke was not amused and disregarded Parr for the opening matches of the newly established All England Eleven later the year.
 The quarrel however was soon made up.